 Construction tends to be a union-driven industry based on contacts and an old boy network mentality.
 This tends to be an important industry for producing stable employment, so increasing our involvement must be a priority.

 8. Media & Technology

 Whether it is web production or television, blacks tend to be absent from both the creative and executive media ranks.
 The over-indexing of African-Americans as Twitter users points to the reality that there are many possibilities for blacks in media – but it is up to us to continue to push for greater inclusion.

 9. Health Care

 Currently, minorities make up 25% of the U.S. population, but only 10% of the health care force.
 The field is wide open for our greater and greatly desired participation.

-Much remains to be done to address the perception that blacks do not have a refined sense of style that can sell to the masses, despite the revenue generating effects black icons.
-Black style professionals, ranging from designers to photographers, need more African-Americans to push for greater integration in this field by entering it, and fighting for parity.
+Much remains to be done to address the perception that blacks do not have a refined sense of style that can sell to the masses, despite the revenue-generating effects of black icons.
+Black style professionals, ranging from designers to photographers, need more African-Americans to push for greater integration in this field by entering it and fighting for parity.

 As African American’s in 2017 we can afford to rethink our tendency to be all about me and switch back to being more about us.
 This community's first pursuit for us rather than the individual had more success than today’s young adult families may realize.
 This village concept made it through the 1950s and was part of the backbone that nurtured the voting and civil rights bills before Malcolm and Martin were killed.
 Corporations that include more people of color have greater adaptability, provide an environment in which all voices are respected, and offer a greater range of products based on input from diverse perspectives.
 It is also imperative that industries relate more honestly and thus effectively to the consumers they serve, and have their target audiences on their payrolls, as the diversity of our nation continues to explode.